 Knowledge: Upon successful completion of this module, students will have developed an understanding of basic concepts and algorithms for analyzing networks and have acquired knowledge of empirically occurring phenomena in networks.
-Furthermore, the students get an overview of current analysis tools of
+Furthermore, the students get an overview of current analysis tools of social networks.

 Skills: The students learn how to analyze empirical social networks with regard to their structure and mathematical properties such as the determination of central nodes, as well as methods to understand dynamics in social networks.
 In addition, the students learn how to use the most common program libraries for analyzing social networks.

 Competences: The students should be able to effectively use analysis methods for social networks in other areas of application.